• Free shipping on all orders

 carrots

-Most people know that carrots can help your eyesight, but they pose a lot more benefits than just that, for your dog as well as you.
-These crispy orange snacks are loaded with carotene among lots of vitamins including A vitamins, B6, and vitamin K. This will help keep your dog’s eyes in good health while providing a great dose of fiber.
+Most people know that carrots can help your eyesight, but they also have several benefits for your dog.
+They are loaded with carotene and vitamins, including A vitamins, B6, and vitamin K. Carrots can keep your dog’s eyes healthy while providing a great dose of fiber.

 3. Apples